Welcome to today's edition of the Rush 24-7 podcast.

 So now, after all of that, that went on for 10 years.

-Now, after all of that, federal regulators for the first time are laying out rules aimed at ensuring that mortgage borrowers can afford to repay the loans.
+Now, after all of that, federal regulators, for the first time, are laying out rules aimed at ensuring that mortgage borrowers can afford to repay the loans.

-This, the way I see this, this is a tantamount admission that what I just told you is in fact true.
+The way I see this, this is a tantamount admission that what I just told you is in fact true.

-If these rules had been in place, say in 1998, 1999, we would not have had the subprime mortgage crisis.
+If these rules had been in place, say, in 1998, 1999, we would not have had the subprime mortgage crisis.

 We wouldn't have had the problem because the guidelines would have been in place to prevent people from getting these loans.

-So for the first time, folks, our wizards of smart in Washington, federal regulators, are now making rules aimed at making sure that people who get mortgages can repay the loan.
+So for the first time, folks, our wizards of SMART in Washington, federal regulators, are now making rules aimed at making sure that people who get mortgages can repay the loan.

 A tantamount admission that such guidelines have never existed.